fivetran/terraform-provider-fivetran/docs/resources/destination.md

 Field `run_setup_tests` doesn't have upstream value, it only defines local resource behavoir.
 This means that when you update only `run_setup_tests` value (from `false` to `true` for example) it won't cause any upstream actions.
 The value will be just saved in terraform state and then used on effective field updates.

-The default value is `true` - this means that setup tests will be forced on every update.
-If the value is set to `false` no setup tests will be performed during create/update.
+The default value is `false` - this means that no setup tests will be performed during create/update.
+To perform setup tests you should set value to `true`.

 ## Import